JonahGoot/TwitterSkynet/README.md

 4) your parody bot is ready, run as many bots as you want through the gui, or directly through the generatebidentweets.py file

-(the main file name is generatebidentweets because that's what i started with and i haven't bothered to change it yet but it works with any bot, and currently I have it running bot a trump and a biden parody bot. this is not a partisan project in any way)
+(the main file name is generatebidentweets because that's what i started with and I haven't bothered to change it yet but it works with any bot, and currently I have it running both a trump and a biden bot. this is not a partisan project in any way)